Rafael Marques de Morais: "The Lipstick of Dictatorship"

-Trial
+2000 trial

 His trial began on 9 March 2000.
 He was charged under Angola's Law 7/78, also known as the Law on Crimes Against State Security.
 The Committee to Protect Journalists charged that “Law 7/78 violates Article 35 of the 1992 Angolan Constitution, which guarantees the right to freedom of expression.”

 Although it had been scheduled to be heard before the Supreme Court, Marques' case was referred back to the Criminal Divisional Court, where it was heard before Joaquim de Abreu Cangato, a former member of Angola's secret police with no legal training.
 On 10 March the trial was adjourned until 21 March.
 On that date, Cangato ordered spectators, including US and Portuguese embassy officials, human-rights activists, and journalists, to leave the courtroom, after which the trial continued in secrecy.

 On 31 March, Marques was found guilty of the charge of abuse of the press, resulting in an “injury” to the President.
 He was sentenced to six months' imprisonment, but remained free pending an appeal.
 He was also fined US$17,000.

 The US State Department expressed concern that Marques had not received a fair trial.
 The US-based Committee to Protect Journalists "strongly condemned" the prosecution.
 On 27 October, under international pressure, the Supreme Court changed Marques's sentence to a suspended sentence on the condition that he not write anything defamatory about the government for the following five years.
 He was also ordered to pay damages to the President, and his passport was confiscated until the end of February 2001.